Efficient Information Retrieval for Sensing via Continuous Measurement: Matrix product state representation of the emission field

 \section{Matrix product state representation of the emission field}

-Central to our sensing framework is the detection of the emission field of open quantum optical systems for sensing and metrology.
-To lay the basis of such a sensing framework, let us start our discussion with a self-contained introduction to an effective description of the quantum state of the emission field in terms of MPSs, based on familiar quantum optics theory~\cite{carmichael1993open,gardiner2004quantum,Wiseman,RevModPhys.70.101,Rivas_2012}.
+Central to our sensing framework is the detection of the emission field of open quantum optical systems for sensing.
+To lay its basis and fix our notation, let us start our discussion with a self-contained introduction to an effective description of the quantum state of the emission field in terms of MPSs, based on familiar quantum optics theory~\cite{carmichael1993open,RevModPhys.70.101,breuer2002theory,gardiner2004quantum,Wiseman,gardiner2015quantum,Rivas_2012}.